vicgarcia/tapes/README.md

 tapes is built on three core components that work together:

-- **MediaMTX**: Proxies your IP camera RTSP streams and handles native continuous recording (no FFmpeg needed)
+- **mediamtx proxy**: Proxies your IP camera RTSP streams and handles native continuous recording
-- **tapes web application**: Go backend with React frontend for browsing and viewing recordings
+- **web application**: Go backend with React frontend for browsing and viewing recordings and live video
-- **Storage**: Simple file-based storage with automatic thumbnail generation and retention management
+- **disk storage**: Simple file-based storage with automatic thumbnail generation and retention management

 Everything runs in Docker containers orchestrated by docker-compose for easy deployment and management.